 DMARC is a powerful tool for protecting sender identity in email.
-Amongst many other benefits, when properly enforced, it protects your domain from exact-domain spoofing, which is the technique used by the majority of business email compromise (BEC).
+When properly enforced, it protects your domain from exact-domain spoofing, which is the technique used by the majority of business email compromise (BEC).

-First, some background.
-DMARC fixes a substantial problem with older authentication technologies, SPF and DKIM, by requiring alignment between the domains validated by those standards and the domain shown in the “From” field of the message.
-In other words, the domain that a human recipient sees, in the visible “From” field, must be the same domain authenticated by SPF or DKIM.
+DMARC fixes a substantial problem with older authentication technologies SPF and DKIM by requiring alignment between the domains validated by those standards and the domain shown in the “From” field of the message.
+The domain that a human recipient sees in the visible “From” field must be the same domain authenticated by SPF or DKIM.

 Domain owners use the DMARC p tag to specify the policy they’d like mail receivers to apply to any messages that fail authentication.